nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 }
 ```

-**b) If done in two separate queries, the first would return allergies and problems and the second would return medications for the last year.**
+**b) If done in two separate queries, the first would return allergies and problems and the second would return medications for the last year:**

 ```json
 {